Yeshivat Ma'ale Gilboa: Campus

 The Yeshiva is situated on top of Mount Gilboa with views of the Bet She'an Valley, Jordan River Valley, Jezreal valley, the Lower and Upper Galilee, Golan and Mt.
 Hermon.
 The campus contains modern dormitories, computer room, classrooms and an auditorium.
 In addition to a large Hebrew library, the Yeshiva does have over 1000 English books in its growing library.
 The kibbutz also houses a mini-market, post office and medical clinic.

 Affiliated organizations

 Yeshivat Ma'ale Gilboa is affiliated with Herzog College, a teacher's college in Gush Etzion.
 Learning at Ma'ale Gilboa can count toward a teacher's degree.
 The Yeshiva is also affiliated with Yeshiva University.
 Study at the Yeshiva for one year counts as 36 credits at YU.
-The Yeshiva is not affiliated with the Jewish Agency for Israel's Masa scholarship program, since the Yeshiva does not offer Ulpan courses.
+The Yeshiva is not affiliated with the Jewish Agency for Israel or the Masa Israel Journey scholarship program, since the Yeshiva does not offer Ulpan courses.